Nivola/nivola/README.md

 CSI Piemonte - 2019-2020

+CSI Piemonte - 2020-2021

 ## License
 See the LICENSE.txt file contained in each specific project for details.

 ## Community site (Optional)
-At http://www.nivolapiemonte.it/ could find all the informations about the project.
+At https://www.nivolapiemonte.it/ could find all the informations about the project.